-There’s a time of the year when the Monarch Butterfly proliferates.
-The weather is beautifully warm and the smells of the bush strong.
-It’s a glorious time of the year, to be outside, to feel alive.
+There’s a time of the year when the Wanderer (Monarch) Butterfly proliferates.
+The weather is warming and the smells of the bush strong.
+It’s a glorious time of the year to be outside.

-I start my run slowly, from home, jogging the 2km’s to the start of the trailhead.
-Warming my body in the suns rays and my joints and soft tissues through the gentle movement.
+I start my run slowly, from home, jogging slowly for the 2kms to the start of the trailhead.
+Warming my body in the sun’s rays and my joints and soft tissues through the gentle movement.
 Allowing my mind to wander, inspired simply by what I see.

-Its meditative right from the get-go, as any thoughts of work or home life, are quickly and consciously pushed from my mind.
-This isn’t their time, it’s my time.
+It’s meditative right from the get-go, as any thoughts of work or home life, are quickly and consciously pushed from my mind.
+This isn’t their time, it’s mine.

-I hit the trailhead and hope my friends will come out to play one more time.
+I hit the trailhead and hope my friends will come out to play again.
 I needn’t worry this time of year as they’re like clockwork, consistent and timely.

 I’m being kissed by butterflies!
 I think to myself.

 I feel very important in the scheme of things for these precious minutes.
 My day to day life disappears as I’m transported off into a neverland of nature.

 And I’m only gone for an hour.
 Although it always feels much longer.
 And that’s a very good sign as it means the time has lost it’s meaning, just for a little while each day.
 There’s no pressure, no man-made noises, nobody seeking my attention.